 4.00 p.m.
-IST in case of Bids by QIBs and Non-Institutional Bidders, and
+IST in case of Bids by QIBs and Non-Institutional Bidders, and until 5.00 p.m.
+IST or such extended time as permitted by the Stock Exchange in case of Bids by RIBs.

 On Bid/Offer Closing Date, extension of time will be granted by Stock Exchange only for uploading Bids received by RIBs after taking into account the total number of Bids received and as reported by the Book Running Lead Manager to the Stock Exchange.